Federal Court of Justice

-In addition to the court's appellate duties, in criminal investigations for a small number of exceptional offenses (such as crimes against humanity or the formation of terrorist organisations) where the Public Prosecutor General leads the criminal investigation, judges of the Federal Court of Justice act as investigating judges.
+In addition to the court's appellate duties, a few judges of the Federal Court of Justice act as investigating judges in criminal investigations led by the Public Prosecutor General for a small number of exceptional offenses (such as crimes against humanity and the formation of terrorist organisations).
+As such, they are responsible for issuing search and arrest warrants, among other things.

 The German legal order has different supreme courts for the different branches of its judiciary.
-The four sister supreme courts of the Federal Court of Justice are the Federal Administrative Court (for administrative matters), the Federal Finance Court (for tax matters), the Federal Labor Court (for matters of labour law), and the Federal Social Court (for social security matters).
+The four sister supreme courts of the Federal Court of Justice are the Federal Administrative Court (for administrative matters), the Federal Fiscal Court (for tax matters), the Federal Labor Court (for matters of labour law), and the Federal Social Court (for social security matters).

-The seat of the Federal Court of Justice is in Karlsruhe, Baden-Württemberg.
-Two criminal divisions of the court are based in Leipzig, Saxony.
+The seat of the Federal Court of Justice is in Karlsruhe.
+Two criminal divisions of the court are based in Leipzig.

 History

-Before the Federal Court of Justice of Germany was created in its present form, Germany had several highest courts:

-As early as 1495 there was the Reichskammergericht, which existed until 1806.
-As from 1870, in the time of the North German Confederation, there was the Bundesoberhandelsgericht in Leipzig.
-In 1871, it was renamed to Reichsoberhandelsgericht and its area of responsibility was amplified.

-On 1 October 1879 this court was unsoldered by the Reichsgericht in Leipzig, which lasted until the collapse of the German Reich in 1945.